 Once an appeal is taken, the appeal must be perfected.
 If testimony was taken, any errors in trial must be corrected through a process known as settling the transcripts.
 Failure to settle the transcripts can result in the appeal being dismissed.

-Perfecting the Appeal Part 2: The Record on Appeal
+Perfecting the Appeal: The Record

 The record on appeal is a compilation of all the evidence used by the lower court in reaching its decision.
 Preparing an adequate record is mandatory, and it must allow the appellate court to review information in support of both sides.
 Failure to prepare a proper record can result in the appeal being dismissed.

-Perfecting the Appeal Part 3: The Appellate Brief
+Perfecting the Appeal: The Brief

 In broad terms, the brief consists of two primary parts.
 It contains the summary of the facts, with specific references to the transcripts or record for each fact.
 It also contains the argument, which are the reasons why the lower court order should be reversed.
 The argument may only reference facts contained in the record and controlling statutes or case law.